Last Updated on July 3, 2018 by Audrey Scott

 - After morning light and breakfast, we hit the local cemetery.
 Sounds strange, we know.
 But the views from the cemetery hillside are impressive.
 The graves are also unique and range from metal funeral yurts to elaborate sandstone and mud brick mausoleums.

 - While waiting to hitch a ride, we meet an old shepherd riding his donkey.
-With 76 years of wisdom under his sagging belt, he tells us that we should wander, learn and explore while we’re young.
-We’re shocked to find a kindred spirit conection halfway around the world on top of a donkey.
-He tells us that the next time we return, we’re his guests – though he expects us to learn some Kyrgyz.
+With 76 years of wisdom under his sagging belt, he tells us that we should wander, learn and explore while we're young.
+We’re shocked to find a kindred spirit connection halfway around the world on top of a donkey.
+He tells us that the next time we return, we're his guests – though he expects us to learn some Kyrgyz.

 - We hitch a series of rides along the shoreline of the lake, getting out, walking, gazing, and snapping photos along the way for several hours.
 The changeable autumn weather shrouds and reveals layers of farms, meadows, desert hills and snow-touched mountains.
 Horses graze, the locals pick potatoes and turn hay and another day finds its end in the march towards winter.
 Virtually everyone waves, many smile – and some even pose for the camera.
 The locals aren't used to tourists walking along the side of the road, but are happily surprised by our interest in their activities.

 - We chase our shadows, and for a moment our perfect day looks lost.
 Of the few cars and marshrutkas that pass, all are full to the brim.
 Our savior eventually comes in the form of an almost full marshrutka.
-A crowd of locals makes space and conversation and guides our arrival for dinner back in our temporary home of Karakol.
+A crowd of locals makes space and conversation and guides our arrival for dinner back in our temporary home of Karakol

 With the onset of (hopefully) more reliable internet in China, we expect to write much more about our experiences in Kyrgyzstan and the rest of Central Asia (Turkmenistan, Uzbekistan, Kazakhstan, and Tajikistan).
-For the moment, we’re off to the Pamir mountains of Tajikistan and possibly a peek into Afghanistan.